A simple chaos indicator based on the Lagrangian descriptor difference of neighboring orbits: Conclusions

 \section{Conclusions}

-In this paper we have introduced $\Delta \mathcal{L}$, the simplest chaos indicator derived from the method of Lagrangian descriptors.
+In this paper we have introduced $\Delta \mathcal{L}$, a chaos indicator derived from the method of Lagrangian descriptors that is defined as the difference in LD values between two neighboring trajectories.
 Its computation is remarkably straightforward, requiring only the comparison of LD values between a given initial condition and a randomly chosen infinitesimally close neighbor.
-We have heuristically demonstrated that $\Delta \mathcal{L}$ exhibits linear asymptotic behavior for regular trajectories, while showing exponential growth for chaotic ones.
+We have heuristically demonstrated that $\Delta \mathcal{L}$ is upper bounded by a function that grows linearly with time for regular trajectories, while being exponentially upper bounded for chaotic ones.
 To assess its effectiveness in distinguishing between regular and chaotic dynamics, we benchmarked $\Delta \mathcal{L}$ against other LD-based chaos indicators, as well as the widely used Smaller Alignment Index.
-Using the Hénon--Heiles system and the Chirikov standard map as test cases, our results show that $\Delta \mathcal{L}$ performs on par with, or even slightly better than, these established methods.
-This is particularly notable given its low computational cost, as it bypasses the need for solving variational equations or tracking multiple neighboring trajectories---requirements typical of SALI and other LD-based indicators.
+Using the H\'enon-Heiles system and the Chirikov standard map as test cases, our results show that $\Delta \mathcal{L}$ performs on par with these established methods.
+This is particularly notable given its low computational cost, as it bypasses the need for solving variational equations, a requirement typical of SALI and other established indicators.

 This simplicity makes $\Delta \mathcal{L}$ a practical and efficient tool for exploring phase space structure across a wide range of dynamical systems.
-In future work, we aim to extend our analysis to higher-dimensional systems, where computational efficiency becomes even more critical.
+In future work, we aim to extend our analysis to higher-dimensional systems, where computational efficiency becomes even more critical, and to explore the properties and performance of $\Delta \mathcal{L}$ in greater detail as a function of the different parameters that are involved in its computation.